magento/merchdocs/src/system/web-setup-system-configuration.md

 {: .bs-callout-info}
 If your Magento installation is hosted on Adobe Commerce Cloud, see [Install, manage, and upgrade extensions][1].

-Your Marketplace access key is used to synchronize your Magento installation with your Magento Marketplace account.
-After the services are synchronized, you can add extensions, modules, and components using the Web Setup Wizard in the Admin of your store.
+Your Marketplace access key is used to synchronize your Magento installation with your Magento account.
+After the services are synchronized, you can add extensions, modules, and components using the Web Setup Wizard from the Admin of your store.
 The services remain in sync so you can easily install extensions, as well as keep track of all extensions that you purchase and install.
+If you need help, see [Set Up Your Marketplace Credentials]({% link magento/magento-marketplace-credentials.md %}).

 ![]({% link images/images/magento-marketplace-system-config.png %}){: .zoom}
 _Add Access Keys_

-If you need help setting up your access key, see [Set Up Your Marketplace Credentials]({% link magento/magento-marketplace-credentials.md %}).

-## Synchronize Magento with Your Marketplace Account
+## Synchronize Magento with Your Account

 1. Log in to the Admin of your Magento store as a user with full administrator rights.